 Fidelity Bank CDs differ from typical bank certificates of deposit in that they are brokered for brokerage firm customers.
 You can purchase a brokered CD from multiple banks but hold it with Fidelity.
 This allows you to have a higher amount insured by the FDIC.

 Fidelity Brokered CDs have just about the highest rates in the industry, too.
 They can provide great earnings no matter what you’re saving for.
-Fidelity Bank doesn’t have the widest range of CD terms, with only seven options available.
+Fidelity Bank doesn’t have the widest range of CD terms, with only nine options available.
 However, it does make for an easily created CD ladder.
 You could open every CD account at the same time and benefit from a payout at the end of each.

 |Fidelity Brokered CD||Minimum Deposit||Rate|